Generalized Riordan Groups and Operators on Polynomials: Group Operations and Conjugate Subgroups

-It follows from Proposition \ref{conjpres} that the subgroup of $W$-binomial sequences is also preserved under this conjugation (see Proposition \ref{binalpha1}, as well as Proposition \ref{binalpha1} for re-proving this for Appell sequences).
+It follows from Proposition \ref{conjpres} that the subgroup of $W$-binomial sequences is also preserved under this conjugation (see Proposition \ref{binalpha1}, as well as Proposition \ref{Appbeta1} for re-proving this for Appell sequences).

 The matrices $M_{W}$, for varying $W$, contain only one diagonal of non-zero entries.
 However, the operation of $L$ produces much more matrices.
-Hence we define a \emph{degree decreasing operator} to be any linear operator $Q$ on $\mathbb{F}[x]$ such that the degree of $Q(p)$ is one less than the degree of $p$ (so that in particular, $Q$ annihilates scalars).
+Hence we define a \emph{degree decreasing operator} to be any linear operator $Q$ on $\mathbb{F}[x]$ such that the degree of $Q(p)$ is one less than the degree of $p$ (and $Q(a)=0$ for $a\in\mathbb{F}$).
 The same argument proving Proposition \ref{seqmat} shows that these operators are in one-to-one correspondence with strictly lower triangular matrices $M$ none of whose entries with indices $(n,n-1)$ for $n\in\mathbb{N}$ vanish.
 It is clear that the action of $L$ preserves this set.
 In addition, Corollary \ref{conjW} and Proposition \ref{conjpres} extend to \begin{prop} The action of $L$ on the set of degree decreasing operators is transitive.
-Moreover, the set of elements $A \in L$ which satisfy $a_{n,0}=\delta_{n,0}$ is a subgroup of $L$, with respect to which the set of degree decreasing operators is a principal homogenous space. \end{prop} We recall that a \emph{principal homogenous space} for a group $G$ is a set on which $G$ operates transitively with trivial stabilizers.
+Moreover, the set of elements $A \in L$ that satisfy $a_{n,0}=\delta_{n,0}$ for every $n$ is a subgroup of $L$, with respect to which the set of degree decreasing operators is a principal homogenous space. \end{prop} We recall that a \emph{principal homogenous space} for a group $G$ is a set on which $G$ operates transitively with trivial stabilizers.